[hdvideo id=543]

 The United States government shutdown will have a ripple effect in the Pacific particularly for federally funded projects and programs.

-The shutdown, ailment which started on October 1st, symptoms the first day of the new fiscal year, have caused major problems in the United States as thousands of people are without jobs and many more working without pay.
+The shutdown, which started on October 1st, the first day of the new fiscal year, have caused major problems in the United States as thousands of people are without jobs and many more working without pay.

 The deadlock will be felt in Palau in several ways says Presidential Press Secretary Keobel Sakuma, who was asked if Palau would be affected.
 Sakuma revealed that Palau’s Compact Agreement pending in the Congress would be delayed.